Guidance Counselling Department

 He tangata, he tangata, he tangata. / It is people, it is people, it is people.

-Our Otahuhu College Guidance Counsellors, Mary Castles (HOD) and Clare Norton, are professionally trained and work according to the New Zealand Association of Counsellors (NZAC) Code of Ethic which means that confidentiality is maintained unless there is an imminent risk to safety.
+Our Otahuhu College Guidance Counsellor, Mary Castles (HOD), is professionally trained and work according to the New Zealand Association of Counsellors (NZAC) Code of Ethic which means that confidentiality is maintained unless there is an imminent risk to safety.

-Mary and Clare work collaboratively, with their primary focus aimed at engaging therapeutically with students so that they are able to academically work and achieve to their optimum level and every person at our college feels safe, secure and connected to each other.
-Mary and Clare are passionate about developing our Guidance whare as a place of safety and shelter that everyone can access openly.
+Mary works collaboratively, with her primary focus aimed at engaging therapeutically with students so that they are able to academically work and achieve to their optimum level and every person at our college feels safe, secure and connected to each other.
+Mary is passionate about developing our Guidance whare as a place of safety and shelter that everyone can access openly.

-The guiding principles in all interactions with our school community are reflected in Mary and Clare:
+The guiding principles in all interactions with our school community is reflected in Mary:

 - Being genuinely engaged in the therapeutic relationship